SkorpionG/filelinks/examples/README.md

 cd /path/to/repo
 filelinks init

-# 2. Create link files in subdirectories
+# 2. Create link files in subdirectories (you'll be prompted to add to root config)
 cd src/api
 filelinks new --empty

+# Or skip adding to root config
+filelinks new --empty --skip-root

 # 3. Edit link files manually
 # Edit src/api/filelinks.links.json